dstreev/hadoop-cli/README.md

 `ls` lists remote files in the remote current working directory.

 Every HDFS-CLI session keeps track of both the local and remote current working directories.

+### Startup Initialization Option

+Using the option '-i <filename>' when launching the CLI, it will run all the commands in the file.

+The file needs to be location in the $HOME/.hdfs-cli directory.
+For example:

+	hdfscli -i test

+Will initialize the session with the command(s) in $HOME/.hdfs-cli/test.
+One command per line.

+The contents could be any set of valid commands that you would use in the cli.
+For example:

+	connect hdfs://m1.hdp.local:8020
+	cd user/dstreev

+Obviously, the first command should be to connect.

 ### Binary Package